voltrb/volt/Readme.md

 [![Code Climate](https://codeclimate.com/github/voltrb/volt.png)](https://codeclimate.com/github/voltrb/volt)
 [![Build Status](https://travis-ci.org/voltrb/volt.png?branch=master)](https://travis-ci.org/voltrb/volt)

----
-> NOTE: VOLT IS STILL IN DEVELOPMENT, DON'T USE IT FOR ANYTHING SERIOUS YET
----

 # Volt

 Volt is a ruby web framework where your ruby code runs on both the server and the client (via [opal](https://github.com/opal/opal).)
 The DOM automatically update as the user interacts with the page.
 Page state can be stored in the URL, if the user hits a URL directly, the HTML will first be rendered on the server for faster load times and easier indexing by search engines.